Operational Notice · Effective May 31, 2026

 And not when it wears the mask of charity.

 The nonprofit sector is not a giving mechanism.
-It is the compassion extraction architecture — the system that converts the human impulse to help into tax-advantaged wealth transfer, executive compensation, poverty management, and the perpetuation of problems that would end the organization if solved.
+It is the compassion extraction architecture — the system that converts the human impulse to help into tax-advantaged wealth transfer, executive compensation, poverty management.
+The perpetuation of problems that would end the organization if solved.

 The nonprofit sector doesn’t fail to solve problems.